Symmetries and Wigner representations of operational theories: Uniqueness of the Wigner representation

 One can, using analogical proof, show that for any $x_2 \in \fix(T_{\oB})$ we have $W_1(x_2) = W_2(x_2)$.
 This implies that we must have $W_1(x) = W_2(x)$ for any $x \in \aff(\fix(T_{\oA}) \cup \fix(T_{\oB}))$, but since, as we already proved, $K \subset \aff(\fix(T_{\oA}) \cup \fix(T_{\oB}))$, we get that $W_1(x) = W_2(x)$ for all $x \in K$. \end{proof}

-\tao{This Wigner representation for which every permutation of the observable outcomes corresponds to a lifted symmetry is called a covariant Wigner representation.
+\tao{ \textbf{Remark:} This Wigner representation for which every permutation of the observable outcomes corresponds to a lifted symmetry is called a covariant Wigner representation.
 Theorem \ref{thm:uniqueness} states that a state space can admit at most one covariant Wigner representation for a pair of jointly info-complete, complementary and surjective observables.
 The statement is analog to the uniqueness for position and momentum observables \cite{OConnellWigner-uniqness} and the proof here essentially relies on the convex structure of the underlying state space and no state construction on Hilbert spaces has to be assumed.
+Also the logic of our proof allows for a simple generalisation to Wigner representations of more than two observables for which the notions of surjectivity and joint info-completeness can be generalised in a straightforward manner.

 Considering the matrix representation $W_{ab}(x)$ of a Wigner representation $W(x)$ with respect to observables $\oA$ and $\oB$, covariance describes a memorable feature of those matrix elements.
 Let $g_1 \in T_{A}$ and $g_{2} \in T_{B}$ be any permutations of the elements in $\Omega_{A}$ and $\Omega_{B}$ and let $\Phi_{(g_{1},g_{2})}: K \rightarrow K$ be the corresponding channel describing the state transformation.
 Then, $W$ is covariant if for all $x\in K, a\in \Omega_{A}$ and $b \in \Omega_{B}$ it holds true that